cs99x/GasMonitorLoRaCloud/README.md

 ### 3. iOS App

-The iOS app enhances the project by providing real-time monitoring and interaction with gas sensors via Bluetooth.
+The iOS app enhances the project by providing real-time monitoring and interaction with gas sensors via Bluetooth and establishing a conectiontion to the cloud.

 #### Key Features